ckkashyap/s2c/README.md

 # s2c - A Scheme to C compiler

 This is a translation of the [scheme compiler](https://gist.github.com/nyuichi/1116686) by Marc Feeley (author of [gambit](http://gambitscheme.org/) into Python.
 More details about Marc's compiler can be found in this [presentation](http://churchturing.org/y/90-min-scc.pdf) and these videos [part1](https://www.youtube.com/watch?v=Bp89aBm9tGU) and [part2](https://www.youtube.com/watch?v=M4dwcdK5bxE).
 This is my attempt at trying to understand the implementation details.
-Perhaps the implementation being in Python (3.6.5) would make it accessible to more people.
+Perhaps, a Python implementation will make it accessible to more people.

 ## Giving it a spin

 ### Prerequisites
 1. [Python](https://www.python.org) version >= 3.6.5
 2. A 64bit C compiler.
-If you only have a 32bit C compiler then please edit runtime.c and change long long to int on line nuber 6
+If you only have a 32bit C compiler then please edit runtime.c and change long long to int on line number 6

 #### Create a test scheme file, test.scm, with the following content.
 ```scheme